Abhaysoft-inc/sih-mvp/README.md

 bro, see you just have to code like you guys do it react, it has tailwind installed so, just write the `jsx` in the defined page.jsx files for different pages, If you want to create any other routes then you can create it by creating a new folder which will reflect as new route.

+## Setup Instructions

+1. clone this repo by running `git clone https://github.com/Abhaysoft-inc/sih-mvp` in cmd/terminal
+2. open the folder in vs code and run `npm install` in the terminal
+3. start server by running `npm run dev`

 ## App Router Routes